xtuml/bridgepoint/doc-bridgepoint/notes/10202_update_gps_welcome/10202_update_gps_welcome_int.md

 for educational purposes and to provide more testing exposure of the MASL capabilities of BridgePoint.
 With this work, the new model will be readily available to all BridgePoint users.

+The OAL version of the model is committed in the models repository at `applications/gps/GPS` in the `master` branch.
+The MASL version of the model is committed in the models repository at `applications/gps/GPS` in the `gps_masl` branch.
+Both versions will be packaged to be importable from the welcome plugin.

 3.2 Dialect specific workspace preferences